Andersseen/palette-forge/README.md

-# Palette Forge
+# Palette Crafter

-Palette Forge is a colorful playground for exploring and tuning Tailwind CSS color palettes in an Angular application.
+Palette Crafter is a colorful playground for exploring and tuning Tailwind CSS color palettes in an Angular application.

 ## Features